Buffalo vs. Ohio NCAA Football Odds, Plays and Insights | October 16, 2021

 Ohio Stats and Trends

-- So far this season Ohio has two wins against the spread.
+- Thus far this year Ohio has two wins against the spread.

-- This season, the Bobcats are winless against the spread when entering a game as an underdog of 9 points or more.
+- The Bobcats have been underdogs by 9 points or more two times this season and have not covered the spread once.

-- Ohio's games this season have hit the over on two of six set point totals (33.3%).
+- Ohio's games this year have hit the over on two of six set point totals (33.3%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.